-Project: 2007-01: RWIS Equipment Monitoring System - Phase II Champion: Jack Stickel, Alaska Department of Transportation and Public Facilities
+Project: 2007-01: RWIS Equipment Monitoring System, Phase 2

+Champion: Jack Stickel, Alaska Department of Transportation and Public Facilities

-Objective: Expand the RWIS Equipment Monitoring System developed for Project 2002-02 in four areas:
+Objective: Expand the RWIS Equipment Monitoring System in four areas:

-- Include in-commission rate reports with the percent of time the site was fully operational or degraded by no data received, incomplete data, or incorrect/suspicious data. - Implement the specific changes to the RWIS Data and Reporting System proposed by the Aurora member states. - Evaluate how site performance by sensor can be added to the application. - Complete a Concept of Operations, system architecture, implementation plan, and deployment (assuming sufficient funding) for ingesting Clarus System quality checking output online.
+- Include in-commission rate reports with the percent of time the site was fully operational or degraded by no data received, incomplete data, or incorrect/suspicious data. - Implement the specific changes to the RWIS Data and Reporting System proposed by the Aurora member states. - Evaluate how site performance by sensor can be added to the application. - Complete a Concept of Operations, system architecture, implementation plan, and deployment (assuming sufficient funding) for ingesting Clarus System quality checking output online. - This project has also discontinued Project 2005-01: Development of a RWIS Quality Assurance Monitoring System, that was intended to develop a system that is modular to allow installation with different host organizations and platforms, expandable for incorporating additional quality assurance modules, accessible via the web, and holds historical database of quality assurance reports for future reference.

 - The proposal will incorporate the Clarus System quality checking output for objective #4. - A detailed analysis of the Clarus System quality checking output will be completed in May.
-A draft scope of work will follow. - This project will be combined with Project 2005-01.
+A draft scope of work will follow. - This project was combined with Project 2005-01. - A mini-meeting was held at the March 2011 meeting in Boulder.

-Approximate % Con nplete: 5 % Barriers/Issues: Fin al Scope of Work for RFP Recommendations: X continue as plannedcontinue with modificationsdiscontinue
+Barriers/Issues: Final Scope of Work for RFP

+Recommendations: X continue as planned continue with modifications discontinue